The Beginner’s Guide to Effective Product Storytelling

 Even if you’re not a natural-born storyteller, it’s not that difficult to tell an interesting story about your product, especially once you get familiar with these few basic storytelling rules:

-Rule 1: Set up a content marketing strategy
+Rule 1: Set up a Content Marketing Strategy

 Posting evergreen blog posts, publishing engaging social media posts, organizing knowledge-filled webinars, or making high-quality videos.
 That’s a lot of work.
 But rather than watching how other companies create quality content, you should establish your own content marketing strategy.